srijan96/contact/README.md

   * The round ends when the whole word is unveiled
   * Meanwhile any of the guessers can guess the word and the round ends, however guessing the word wrongly leads to huge penalty

-Some future goals we have thought of are described below
+Some future goals we have thought of are described below.
+We aim to add more features and are looking for ideas from other contributors
 ## Future Goals
   * Add multiple game room feature
   * Create a database of trivia questions